Snowflake Connector¶

 Job executions are logged in the datasources_ops_log

 Service Data Source.
-This log can be checked directly in the Data Source view page in the UI.
+You can check this log directly in the Data Source view page in the UI.
 Filter by datasource_id

 to monitor ingestion through the Snowflake Connector from the datasources_ops_log